HarshithaPaladugu/Project_ONEnew/README.md

 # Project_ONEnew
-FinalTABLES.py file contains code to create the table video_data_one table:
+FinalTABLES_New.py file contains code to create amd insert the data in to the channel table.
+And fetch the data related to video and comments. video_data_one table:

 Database Connection: The code establishes a connection to a MySQL database named 'YoutubeDataHarvesting' running on the localhost using the credentials provided.